sripberger/gene-lib/README.md

   to set either this, the crossoverRate, or both, otherwise generations will not evolve and your GA will do nothing useful.
 - **async**: Set to specify asynchronous operation.
-Set any of its properties to true to cause that operation to become asynchronouse.
+Set any of its properties to true to cause that operation to become asynchronous.
 Set a property to a number to specify concurrency, which is otherwise assumed to be 1.
 See the 'Asynchronous Operations' section below for more information.
     - **async.add**: Setting for selector `#add` operations.